 The University of West Florida is dedicated to promoting the success of our pre-professional students seeking admission to medical, dental, veterinary, pharmacy, and physician assistant programs as well as other health professional schools.
 We offer a plethora of opportunities to assist pre-professional students in achieving this goal and we continue to develop new platforms to prepare students for admission to professional school.

-The Pre-Health Professional Advisors and Pre-Health Professional Advising Committee serves students from all majors on campus who are seeking admission to professional schools.
+The Pre-Health Professional Advisors serves students from all majors on campus who are seeking admission to professional schools.
 The Pre-Health Professional Advisor provides guidance for students and evaluation of their credentials in their efforts to apply for professional schools.
 Students should meet with the advisor in their sophomore year to establish a path to success in their application to a health professional program.
-The Pre-Health Professional Advisory Committee conducts interviews and writes committee letters of recommendation for qualified candidates seeking admission to professional schools.

 Who is my Pre-Health Professional Advisor?

-Physician's Assistant, Doctorate of Physical Therapy, and Occupational Therapy students: contact Lauren Greska at firstname.lastname@example.org
+Pre-Dental, MLS students, Physician's Assistant, Doctorate of Physical Therapy, and Occupational Therapy students: contact Dr. Kris Behan at firstname.lastname@example.org

 Pre-Pharmacy, Pre-Medical, and Pre-Veterinary students: contact Dr. Peter Cavnar at email@example.com